jadijadi/lpic1book/1035_create,_monitor_and_kill_processes.md

 ## foreground and background jobs
 One of the great points of linux on its beginning days, was the ability to run many programs at the same time.
 This is done with sending programs to the background.

-Normally if you run a program on the terminal, it *blocks* your teminal but sending a command to the background will prevent this:
+Normally if you run a program on the terminal, it *blocks* your terminal but sending a command to the background will prevent this:

 ````
-xclock &
+xeyes &
 ````

 But what if we started it normally?
 We can break / cancel it with `Ctrl+c` or *suspend* it using `Ctrl+z`.